 The strategic lines of the management of financial assets

-The Compagnia di San Paolo adopts a “diversified asset management” policy, which is typically inspired by the institutional investor model and by the principle of law according to which foundations must diversify their assets’ investment risk and use them to get an adequate profitability, ensuring the functional connection with their institutional goals and in particular with the development of the territory.
+Compagnia di San Paolo adopts a policy of "diversified management" of its assets, typically inspired by the model of institutional investor and the principle of law according to which foundations must diversify the investment risk of their assets and use the latter to attain adequate profitability, ensuring a functional connection with their institutional aims and in particular with the development of the territory.
 Strategic Asset Allocation is defined with the contribution of an independent financial advisor.

-The adopted model is reflected in the organisation of the investment process, in which Compagnia keeps the direct management of the strategic and non-strategic participations and the mission-related investment portfolio, while the management of the diversified portfolio is currently achieved through investment instruments managed by the participated company Fondaco SGR.
+The adopted model is reflected in the organisational layout of the investment process, in which Compagnia maintains direct management of shareholdings (whether strategic or not) and the mission-related investment portfolio, while the diversified portfolio is currently managed through investments in funds of funds handled by the participated company Fondaco SGR.

 The portfolio’s structure

-From the risk/yield angle, again in 2017 the component invested in funds efficiently carried out its task of reducing the portfolio’s total volatility: in the face of volatility approaching 20% of the investment in Intesa Sanpaolo (51% in 2016), the diversified portfolio has kept an overall volatility of 2.2% (in line with the previous year), with a differentiated profile for the different activity classes, as shown below.
+From the risk/yield angle, again in 2018 the component invested in funds efficiently carried out its task of reducing the portfolio’s total volatility: in the face of volatility approaching 30% of the investment in Intesa Sanpaolo (20 % in 2017), the diversified portfolio has kept an overall volatility of 2.8% (only slightly higher than the previous year), with a differentiated profile for the different activity classes, as shown below.

-The combined effect of the different investments has lead the portfolio’s overall volatility (excluding the mission related investments funds) back to a value of 10.2%.
+The combined effect of the different investments brought the portfolio’s overall volatility (excluding the mission related investments funds) back to a value of 11.8%.

 Portafoglio totale: Overall Portfolio